Large-Momentum Effective Theory

 \section{Renormalization and Matching for PDFs}

 In this section, we consider the LaMET application to calculating the simplest collinear PDFs, which have been most extensively studied in the literature so far.
-Although universality allows one to extract the collinear PDFs from the matrix elements of a wide class of operators evaluated at large momentum, we will focus on physical observables closely resembling the collinear PDFs, i.e., the quark and gluon momentum distributions.
-They have also been called the {\it quasi-PDFs} in the literature.
+Although universality allows one to extract the collinear PDFs from the matrix elements of a wide class of operators evaluated at large momentum, we will focus on physical observables closely resembling the collinear PDFs, i.e., the quark and gluon momentum distributions or the {\it quasi-PDFs}.
 We also discuss the coordinate-space factorization approach in which the pseudo-PDF and current-current correlators have been studied.

 We mainly review the technical progress made in renormalization and matching using the quasi-PDFs.
 The matching can be done in principle at the bare matrix elements level, since the factorization formula like \eq{fact_0} is valid for both bare and renormalized momentum distributions.
 All the UV divergences in the bare quasi-PDF can be factorized into the matching coefficient $C$, and the latter automatically renormalizes the bare lattice matrix elements, so the continuum limit can be taken afterwards.
-However, such a matching coefficient then has to be calculated in lattice perturbation theory, which is known to converge slowly.
+However, such a matching coefficient then has to be calculated in lattice perturbation theory, which is computationally challenging and converges slowly~\cite{Lepage:1992xa}.
 More importantly, the quasi-PDF contains linear power divergence under UV cutoff regularization due to the Wilson line self-energy~\cite{Ji:2013dva,Xiong:2013bka}, which makes it impossible to take the continuum limit with fixed-order calculations in lattice perturbation theory.
 Though the latter problem can be improved by resumming the linear and possibly logarithmic divergences, it is usually preferred to nonperturbatively renormalize the quasi-PDFs on the lattice, after which a continuum limit can be taken and a perturbative matching can be done in the continuum theory.